susconnor/AWS-CloudFormation-HomeLab/README.md

 Switch to your new IAM user account and navigate to CloudFormation.
 Select create a stack and choose the option to build from Infrastructure Composer.
 This stack is a collection of AWS resources managed as a single unit.
 Deleting a stack deletes all its associated resources.

-The first resource we will add to our stack is a Virtual Private Network known more commonly as a [VPC](https://docs.aws.amazon.com/vpc/latest/userguide/what-is-amazon-vpc.html).
+The first resource we will add to our stack is a [Virtual Private Network](https://docs.aws.amazon.com/vpc/latest/userguide/what-is-amazon-vpc.html).
 A VPC provides a logically isolated section of the AWS cloud, giving you a dedicated space to launch and manage your AWS resources.
 This includes servers, databases, and other components you might use to create an application, or in our case, a home lab.
 You control the network configuration, including IP address ranges and security settings.

 In the Infrastructure Composer interface, search for **VPC** on the left side and select **AWS::EC2::VPC**.
 Drag the VPC resource onto the canvas.